adlnet/xAPI-Spec/xAPI.md

 		<td>name</td>
 		<td><a href="#misclangmap">Language Map</a></td>
 		<td>Recommended</td>
-		<td>The human readable/visual name of the Activity</td>
+		<td>The human readable/visual name of the activity</td>
 	</tr>
 	<tr>
 		<td>description</td>
 		<td><a href="misclangmap">Language Map</a></td>
 		<td>Recommended</td>
-		<td>A description of the Activity</td>
+		<td>A description of the activity</td>
 	</tr>
 	<tr>
 		<a name="acttype"/>
 		<td>type</td>
 		<td>URI</td>
 		<td>Recommended</td>
-		<td>The type of Activity.</td>
+		<td>The type of activity.</td>
 	</tr>
 	<tr>
 		<td>moreInfo</td>
 		<td>URL</td>
 		<td>Optional</td>
-		<td>SHOULD resolve to a document human-readable information about the Activity,
+		<td>SHOULD resolve to a document human-readable information about the activity,
-		which MAY include a way to 'launch' the Activity.
+		which MAY include a way to 'launch' the activity.
 		</td>
 	</tr>
 	<tr>